alsabithk3333-ai/Webproject-1-tajmahal-blog/README.md

 hello, this is my first project which can be called a decent work its a blog about one of my favourite historic build Taj Mahal this project is build using html and css only since i built this project using android phone it have its limit however i am very satisfied with my work.
+Thank you!

 [